In Ukraine, no way to avoid a bumpy ride

 Prime Minister Mykola Azarov has repeatedly raised the issue at public government meetings and on his Facebook page, saying Ukraine's 46 million people simply do not pay enough taxes to cover the cost of road maintenance.

-Andreas Schliessler, transport program team leader at the World Bank for Ukraine and its neighbors, agrees underfinancing is a concern, despite progress made by Kiev in the last decade.
+Andreas Schliessler, transport programme team leader at the World Bank for Ukraine and its neighbours, agrees underfinancing is a concern, despite progress made by Kiev in the last decade.

 "Government has substantially increased the fuel excise tax rates," Schliessler said in emailed comments.
 However, it still needs to double road funding to match the level of developed economies, he said.